 Sex offenders are universally disqualified, while violent offenders and those with a DUI or substance abuse related issues may be disqualified as well.
 Those that have been involved in nonviolent and nonsexual crimes will be given special consideration, as well as those that have only a handful of blemishes from the early part of their life decades ago.

-If you’ve been convicted of a DUI or other nonviolent and nonsexual crimes, make sure that you provide this information up front and be honest about the situation.
+If you’ve been convicted of a DUI or other nonviolent and nonsexual crimes, make sure that you provide this information up front and be honest about the situation, according to San Jose DUI Attorneys.
 Your odds of becoming a part of the leadership group go up substantially when you do so.